jacques-navarro/craps-cli/README.md

 - Win if you roll a 7 or 11.
 - Lose if you roll a 2, 3 or 12.
 - Any other number rolled becomes the "point".
 You must roll this number again, before rolling a 7, in order to win.

+### Object
-- If you roll a 7 before rolling the "point" again, you lose.
+- The object is to roll the "point" again.
+If you roll a 7 before rolling the "point" again, you lose.